 Non-destructive weld testing does not require erasing the functionality of a completed weld in order to determine its quality.
-For hydrogen fuel cell welds, we perform helium leak testing and dye-penetration or hydrostatic tests.
+For hydrogen fuel cell welds, we perform helium leak testing and dye-penetration tests.
 These tests are designed to detect potential manufacturing defects, and to ensure the integrity of the welds to provide a safe product.
 Consumer safety is a top mandate at Axenics.

 Helium Leak Testing

 The helium leak testing process we use to test three-pass heat exchanger welds involves pulling a vacuum on the different weldments.
 Helium is then sprayed in tiny amounts on areas where there could be potential leaks.
 A helium leak detector a.k.a.
 Mass Spectrometer Leak Detector (MSLD) then “pulls” the helium into the welds.
 The MSLD sounds an alarm is there is a leak present.